ProximityMicrowave/Obsidian-Vaults/Ragnarok/Perennian.md

-# Perennian Sisterhood
+# Perennian Sorority
-The Perennian Sisterhood, sometimes just called Perennian's for short, is a race of all female clones.
+The Perennian Sorority, sometimes just called Perennian's for short, is a race of all female clones.
 Each of them have been genetically engineered to meet their peoples definition of perfection.
 They are among the most technologically advanced [Humans](Baseline%20Human.md) in the galaxy.

 ## Appearance
-Perennians at first glace appear to be tall, young, beautiful baseline [humans](Baseline%20Human.md), however they have received extensive extensive genetic modifications making them at least as divergent as any other post-human species.
+Perennians at first glace appear to be tall, young, beautiful [baseline humans](Baseline%20Human.md), however they have received extensive extensive genetic modifications making them at least as divergent as any other post-human species.
 ### Reproduction
 Perennians are all born sterile and reproduce through the use of cloning and gestation chambers.
 Each Perennian is the custodian of a Lineage and is a perfect clone of the previous custodian.
 ### Physical characteristics